Pretty Lights: Career

-2004-2009
+2004–2009

 Derek Vincent Smith and Michal Menert began working on Pretty Lights in summer 2004.
 In 2007 and 2008, Pretty Lights began playing late nights for large acts such as STS9, The Disco Biscuits, and Widespread Panic.
-Some of his first appearances outside of Colorado were at the end of 2008 on October 31 at Club 6 in San Francisco, CA, November 14 at The Parish Room in Austin, Texas, December 6-7th in Fayetteville, Arkansas at the former venue known as The Gypsy, and a December 20th show in Richmond, Virginia at the Canal Club.
+Some of his first appearances outside of Colorado were at the end of 2008 on October 31 at Club 6 in San Francisco, CA, November 14 at The Parish Room in Austin, Texas, December 6–7 in Fayetteville, Arkansas at the former venue known as The Gypsy, and a December 20 show in Richmond, Virginia at the Canal Club.
 In the summer of 2009, under the moniker Pretty Lights, Smith played at several major American music festivals, such as Bonnaroo, Forecastle, Wakarusa, Rothbury, Electric Daisy Carnival, Camp Bisco, and the 10KLF.
 The following autumn, he went on a multi-city tour of the United States.

-2010-2011: Pretty Lights Music
+2010–2011: Pretty Lights Music

 In 2010, Pretty Lights played at the 2010 Coachella Valley Music and Arts Festival, the Ultra Music Festival in Miami, the 2010 Marchone Music Productions Illumination Show in Nashville, the 2010 Evolve Festival in Nova Scotia, Movement 2010 (the Detroit Electronic Music Festival), the 2010 Starscape Festival, Camp Bisco, Nocturnal Festival at Apache Pass, Texas, the 2010 Electric Zoo at Randall's Island in New York City, New York, the North Coast Music Festival in Chicago, Illinois, and the Outsidelands Festival in San Francisco, California.
-More recently, he headlined the Snow Ball in Avon, Colorado, along with Bassnectar and the Flaming Lips.
+In early 2011, he headlined SnowBall in Avon, Colorado, along with Bassnectar and the Flaming Lips.
 In June 2011, Pretty Lights played a late-night set at Bonnaroo, where he debuted the song "I Know the Truth."
 Smith also debuted his state-of-the-art light show in early 2011 involving LED towers made to look like a cityscape.
 In July 2011, he headlined at the Electric Forest in Rothbury, Michigan, at Camp Bisco in Mariaville, New York, and at the All Good Music Festival in Masontown, West Virginia, where he performed a special "once in a lifetime" track, a remix of John Denver's "Take Me Home, Country Roads."

 Smith toured with drummer Cory Eberhard from August 2007 to July 2010.
 In late July 2010, Smith replaced Eberhard with Adam Deitch as drummer, debuting at Wanderlust on July 30.
 Smith stopped touring with a live drummer in 2011.

 On January 25, 2011, Smith released two albums on his newly formed record label, Pretty Lights Music.
 The record label offers free downloads of all Pretty Lights albums, plus releases from PLM artists including Michal Menert, Break Science, Gramatik, Paul Basic, Eliot Lipp, and SuperVision.
 Pretty Lights continues to distribute music for free, and frequently appears at festivals across the world.